-5.4.4 Scholarship of Teaching referees
+5.4.4 Scholarship of Teaching and Learning referees

-Teaching Focused applicants applying for Level B promotion and their Heads must nominate one Scholarship of Teaching referee each (preference should be given to independent, external referees, who are leaders in the field).
-Teaching Focused academic applicants applying for promotion to either Level C or D and their Heads must nominate two Scholarship of Teaching referees each (one each of the referees is a reserve).
+Teaching Focused applicants applying for Level B promotion and their Heads must nominate one Scholarship of Teaching and Learning referee each (preference should be given to independent, external referees, who are leaders in the field).
+Teaching Focused academic applicants applying for promotion to either Level C or D and their Heads must nominate two Scholarship of Teaching and Learning referees each (one each of the referees is a reserve).
 Independent, external referees, who are leaders in the field must be chosen.
 Nominated referees must be able to comment on the applicant’s contribution to pedagogy and innovative teaching practice and their impact on the enhancement of learning in their discipline.

 5.4.5 Research and Creative Work referees

-Teaching and Research, Research Only and Clinical Academic applicants applying for Level B promotion and their Heads must nominate one Research/Creative Work referee each.
+Teaching and Research, Research Focused and Clinical Academic applicants applying for Level B promotion and their Heads must nominate one Research/Creative Work referee each.
 Preference should be given to independent, external referees, who are leaders in the field.
-T&R, RO and CA applicants applying for promotion to either Level C or D and their Heads must nominate two Research/Creative Work referees each (one each of the referees is a reserve).
+T&R, RF and CA applicants applying for promotion to either Level C or D and their Heads must nominate two Research/Creative Work referees each (one each of the referees is a reserve).
 Independent, external referees, who are leaders in the field must be chosen.

 5.4.6 Service and Engagement referee